What is a SWOT analysis?

 Product managers can also use SWOT to quickly communicate to stakeholders where they stand today with their existing product line and with products under development.

 A SWOT analysis is a valuable planning framework that any team within an organization can use to quickly get a sense of the feasibility of moving forward with a new project.
-The SWOT matrix is easy to build, completing the matrix can lead to useful brainstorming and ideas, and the entire process is quick and simple.
+The SWOT matrix is easy to build, completing the matrix can lead to the use of brainstorming and ideas, and the entire process is quick and simple.
 We recommend using a SWOT analysis for any important strategic undertaking at your company.